Hoogkamer/vue-org-chart/README.md

 # vueOrgChart

-> Organization chart
+> Organization chart:
-Static website (no webserver required) to generate an interactive organisation chart (c) Michael Hoogkamer
+A complete solution to generate and publish an orgchart without the need of a webserver and database (c) Michael Hoogkamer

 [Demo](https://hoogkamer.github.io/vue-org-chart/)

 ![Screenshot](/assets/img/Screenshot1.PNG?raw=true "Screenshot")

+## Features

+- Just runs everywhere, no install, no webserver, no database needed!
+- Edit in excel (bulk updates, external source)
+- Edit in the webpage
+- Supports multiple 1000's departments
+- Panzoom and interactive expansion of subdepartments
+- Deeplinks to departments
+- Save as image
+- Search for departments and managers
+- Add employees to departments
+- Use photo's from api (not included), or local folder
+- Click on employee to link to api (not included) or local folder

 ## Use as static website

-You can use it as-is as a static website: no install, no webserver needed!
+To use this website as-is:
 1. Copy content of \docs folder to any location, like a folder on your computer, AWS S3 bucket or webserver
 2. Open index.html in the browser.
 When you use Internet Explorer it will not work if you placed the files on a folder (Chrome does work).
 S3 or webserverer will work for both browsers